Welcome to today's edition of the Rush 24-7 podcast.

 There were not.

-For many, many decades, and people from New England, please call me if I'm wrong, this was considered the source book of what happened to the pilgrims in uh in this situation that led to the first Thanksgiving feast.
+For many, many decades, and people from New England, please call me if I'm wrong, this was considered the source book of what happened to the pilgrims in this situation that led to the first Thanksgiving feast.

-Well, here's how he describes the communal living, and Rush did this yesterday, but it's worth getting the full quote from Bradford himself.
+And Rush did this yesterday, but it's worth getting the full quote from Bradford himself.

-The experience tried sundry years and that amongst godly and sober men may well evince the vanity of that conceit of Plato's and other ancients, applauded by some of later times, that the taking away of property and bringing in community into a commonwealth would make them happy and flourishing.
+The experience, he says, that was had in this common course and condition, in other words, holding all property and all things in common, the experience, tried sundry years and that amongst godly and sober men, may well evince the vanity of that conceit of Plato's and other ancients, applauded by some of later times, that the taking away of property and bringing in community into a commonwealth would make them happy and flourishing.

 He calls it a conceit that you could think that by taking away all the property.